frephs/IS24-AM21/documentation_wip/uml.md

     getCurrentPlayerNickname() String

+    addPlayer(Player player) void
-    %% method that will be called by the lobby when the player building process is finalized addPlayer(Player player) void
+    %% method that will be called by the lobby when the player building process is finalized

     %%TODO: this has to have parameters
     playTurn() void
     %% changes the current player index

     isGameOver() boolean

+    over() void
-    %% sets the game state to GAME_OVER, sets the number of remaining turns, evaluates the objectives and finalizes the scores. over() void
+    %% sets the game state to GAME_OVER, sets the number of remaining turns, evaluates the objectives and finalizes the scores.

-    getRemainingTurns() int
+    getRemainingTurns() Optional~int~
+    %% returns the number of remaining turns if the game is over (a player has 20+ points), othewise returns an empty optional

 }